When you make a purchase through my links, I may earn a small commission at no extra cost to you. You can learn more on my Disclosure page.

 Did you know that white light switches off the rhodopsin for night vision?
 Night vision means your eyes are adapted to the dark and this is ideal for best views of celestial objects through your telescope or binoculars, or with naked eyes.

-You’ll more likely get to observe faint night-sky objects.
+-> You’re more likely to observe faint night-sky objects.
 You’ll get better views.

 The more dark-adapted your eyes the better your stargazing experience.
 Your eyes can take hours to get fully adapted to the dark and reach optimal low light sensitivity, according to physicist, Dr Christopher Baird.
 The general advice for backyard astronomers is to give yourself at least 20 minutes for night vision, but the longer the better.
 It makes sense then that you don’t want to interrupt dark adapted eyes by using a regular light to read instructions or maps or to change eyepieces, etc.